fgeller/kt/README.md

 * Display topic information (e.g., offsets per partitions)
 * JSON output for easy consumption with tools like [kp](https://github.com/echojc/kp) or [jq](https://stedolan.github.io/jq/).
 * JSON input to facilitate use of tools like [jsonify](https://github.com/fgeller/jsonify).
+* Configure brokers and topic via environment variables for a shell session
 * Fast start up time.
 * No buffering of output.